 There is no statutory or policy rule on what the applicant must submit when it perfects the marker.
-In practice, CADE expects the information provided by the applicant when it puts down a marker to be preliminary and superficial and is relatively flexible on the information and other evidence to be submitted at the time it is perfected.
+In practice, CADE expects the information provided by the applicant when it puts down a marker to be preliminary and superficial and is relatively flexible on the information and other evidence to be submit- 29 Will the applicant lose its protection if one or more of its employees ted at the time it is perfected.